AdobeDocs/experience-manager-cloud-service.en/help/screens-cloud/creating-content/manage-publish.md

 * Create and manage locations from Screens Content Provider
 * Create and manage players from Screens Services Provider

-   You should continue your Screens as a Cloud Service Network Administrator's journey by next reviewing the document.
+   You should continue your Screens as a Cloud Service journey by next reviewing the document.